The existence of a spanning tree with leaf distance at least $d$ and leaf degree at most $k$ via the size or the spectral radius with respect to the minimum degree: Introduction

-Let $G$ be a graph of order $n$, the \emph{adjacency matrix} $A(G)=(a_{ij})$ of $G$ be the $n\times n$ symmetric matrix, where $a_{ij}=1$ if $v_i$ and $v_j$ are adjacent in $G$, zero otherwise.
-Let $D(G)$ be the diagonal degree of $G$.
-Then $Q(G)=D(G)+A(G)$ is called the \emph{signless Laplacian matrix} of $G$.
-The largest eigenvalue of $A(G)$ (resp. $Q(G)$), denoted by $\lambda(G)$ (resp. $q(G)$), is called the adjacency spectral radius (resp. signless Laplacian spectral radius) of $G$.
+Let $G$ be a graph with $n$ vertices.
+The \emph{adjacency matrix} $A(G)=(a_{ij})$ of $G$ is an $n\times n$ symmetric matrix, where $a_{ij}=1$ if vertices $v_i$ and $v_j$ are adjacent in $G$, and $a_{ij}=0$ otherwise.
+Let $D(G)$ be the diagonal matrix of vertex degrees in $G$.
+The matrix $Q(G)=D(G)+A(G)$ is known as the \emph{signless Laplacian matrix} of $G$.
+The largest eigenvalue of $A(G)$ (resp. $Q(G)$), denoted by $\rho(G)$ (resp. $q(G)$), is referred to as the adjacency spectral radius (resp. signless Laplacian spectral radius) of $G$.